 On Call Duties

-Pain management fellows are actively involved in organization of the clinics at Wake Forest and CPI.
+Pain management fellows are actively involved in organization of the clinics.
 They also manage patient callbacks and help to coordinate the surgical schedule.

 Conferences and Didactics